Jonnnty/VLM-Instruct-FastGS/README.md

 # VLM-Instruct-FastGS: Semantic Guidance for Complete Scene Reconstruction

 ## 📌 Overview
 VLM-Instruct-FastGS enhances 3D Gaussian Splatting by incorporating semantic guidance from Vision-Language Models (VLMs) into the densification process.
-Within the same number of iterations, our method achieves more complete scene reconstruction through a multi-stage semantic guidance strategy:
+Under the same sparse initialization and within the same number of iterations, our method achieves more complete scene reconstruction through a multi-stage semantic guidance strategy:

 - **Phase 1: Accelerated Detail Formation** – Identifies regions that are beginning to show texture detail, accelerating the reconstruction of main subjects during early training.
 - **Phase 2: Background Completion** – Detects main subject regions using VLM understanding, then inverts these masks to obtain background areas requiring enhancement, ensuring full scene coverage.